VeronicaG24/Assignment2_exp/README.md

 ```python
 ./command.sh
 ```
+This script automates the process of generating, planning, parsing, and executing a plan within a ROS environment using ROSPlan, by initiating a series of services.

 If everything is functioning correctly, you will be able to observe the *Gazebo* environment featuring the Rosbot and the markers.
 Additionally, you'll have *RViz* for visualizing the local map, an *xterm* terminal displaying the marker IDs, and the `/aruco_marker_publisher_result` providing insights into what the camera detects.